"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 Skin changes

-For a detailed guide on diagnosing and treating skin conditions, see pig skin problems and treatment in the Philippines.
+For a detailed guide on diagnosing and treating skin conditions, see pig skin problems and treatment.

 |---|---|